Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Dataset and Implementation [Appendix:table_of_contents] [Back to Contents]

 We build our method on the backbone of Stable Diffusion v1.5~\citep{rombach2022high}, using the same hyperparameter settings as the original implementation.
 The pre-trained weights are trained at a resolution of $256 \times 256$.
 Our adapter network $\ddot{\epsilon}_{\psi}$ is designed as a half-copy of the diffusion U-Net backbone, consisting of the encoder and bottleneck layers.

-Unless specified, experimental setups on CelebA and ADNI follow the benchmark protocol in~\citep{melistas2024benchmarking}.
+Unless specified, experimental setups on CelebA and ADNI follow the benchmark protocol in~\citep{melistas2024benchmarking}, and CelebA-HQ experiments follow the setup in~\citep{rasal2025diffusion}.
 To ensure fairness, we adopt the same causal mechanism (normalizing flow) as described in the benchmark implementation.
 Experimental setup on Pendulum follows the configuration in CausalDiffAE~\citep{komanduri2024causal}.
 Since both approaches assume linear causal modeling, we use our constructed simple MLP-based causal mechanism.

 We construct prompts in the form of ``\texttt{a human is @ and ...}'' or ``\texttt{an MRI image is @ and ...}'', where the placeholder tokens like “@” is aligned with semantic attributes in the embedding space via PAI.
 Prefix words (\textit{e.g.}~``\texttt{a human is}'' and ``\texttt{an image is}'') are kept fixed across datasets, as we observed no significant performance differences when switching them.